DebugSteven/DebugSteven.github.io/_posts/2018-11-17-can-you-drop-it.md

   |                  ^^^^ Copy not allowed on types with destructors
 ```

-If you delete the `Copy` in this `derive` attribute then the code will compile.
+If you delete the `Copy` in the `derive` attribute in the code sample then the code will compile.

-##### Values with generic lifetimes that could be destroyed before they would be referenced
+#### Values with generic lifetimes that could be destroyed before they would be referenced

 This goes back to the rules about the order that resources are dropped.
 Values are dropped in the opposite order that they are declared & they are dropped from outer most type to insider most type.